Difference in cultures

 The iconic and most distinguishing feature of the Islamic culture is the Burqa, the practice of wearing a veil usually covering the entire body to respect their Islamic standards.
 It is a token of modesty and humility.
 Wearing a hijab is a matter of choice, it is the free will of women whether they want to practice wearing the hijab or not.
 Burqa on the other hand has been more prevalent.
 A hijab covers only the head whereas a Burqa is clothing that covers the entire body.
 Similarly, there are Kaftans which is a robe or a tunic primarily worn by males, there are a lot of variants and styles available nowadays.
 The humble robe prevalent in the Middle East have exquisite fabric and a display of marvelous craftsmanship.
 The same goes with the Abaya or the cloak-like overgarment worn by women in the Muslim community.

 Throughout the ages, it has been a humbling tradition but it is no more just a plain piece of clothing.
 The hijab and the Burqa have their very own fashion lines that are styled every year.
 There are a lot of various options and styles that you can choose from for the Burqa.
 Women wear hijabs in different styles.
-The way they tie it around the head making it look chicer.
+The way they tie it around the head makes it look chicer.
 There is a flourishing fashion industry entirely focused on these types of clothing.
 Fashion weeks in Dubai showcasing designer’s creations comprising of Kaftans and Abayas, Burqas, and Hijabs.
 There is a lot more to Islamic fashion than we know of.

 That’s a Wrap!